dibyanshusinha/weather-forecast/Client-or-FrontEnd-Approaches/react-soln/my-app/README.md

 This project use yarn or npm start from your terminal and fire your browser @ http://localhost:3000

 ## Live @ [demo](https://react-app-8b005.firebaseapp.com)
 Using the easier approach- Firebase as it's host, since hosting on Github would have meant config few more things.
-Leaving that for later
+Leaving that for later.
+Weather data that was fetched would be shown in a table, which is constructed on the fly.
+The table is mobile ready, however the data in the table cells could have been more sanitized.
+!!

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).